Plymouth Life Centre

-The Plymouth Life Centre is a leisure centre in Central Park, Plymouth run by Plymouth Active (Previously Everyone Active) in partnership with Plymouth City Council.
+The Plymouth Life Centre is a leisure centre in Central Park, Plymouth, Devon, England, run by Plymouth Active Leisure (previously Everyone Active) in partnership with Plymouth City Council.
 Its facilities include a family leisure pool, a climbing wall, an eight-lane indoor bowls centre, fitness suite, a 10 lane 50-metre Olympic standard swimming pool, an Olympic standard diving pool, along with dryside training facilities, showers and a multipurpose area for dance and martial arts.
 It is currently the only 12 court multipurpose sports hall in Devon.
 The climbing wall facility is managed by High Sports.
 The aquatic facilities are the largest facility in southern England and were used by several teams training for the 2012 Olympics.
 The Life Centre replaces the Mayflower Centre and Central Park Leisure Pools.
 It opened in March 2012 at a cost of £46.5m.